NVIDIA/aistore/downloader/README.md

 Given that fact, it is only natural to ask the follow-up question: how to work with those datasets?
 And what happens if the dataset in question is *larger* than a single host?
 Meaning, what happens if it is large enough to warrant (and require) a distributed storage system?

-Meet **AIS downloader** - an integrated part of the AIStore.
+Meet **Internet downloader** - an integrated part of the AIStore.
 AIStore cluster can be quickly deployed locally to the compute clients, and the **downloader** can be then used to quickly populate a specified (distributed) AIS bucket with the objects from a given Internet location.

 ## Download Request